How many of these interesting Madagascar facts do you know?

 And speaking of France,

-5th Fact: Madagascar Used to Be a French Colony
+#10.
+Madagascar used to be a French Colony

 It was under French rule from 1897 to 1958.
 As such, French is still one of the official languages and spoken by the educated population.
 The other official language is Malagasy, the local language.

-#7.
-Before the French, Madagascar Was Ruled by a Mad(?
-You Decide) Queen
+#12.
+Before the French, Madagascar was Ruled by a Mad(? you decide) Queen

 Queen Ranavalona III, was the last sovereign of the Kingdom of Madagascar.
 She ruled until 1897 before being overthrown by the French colonial forces.
 While she put up a brave fight against the French, she was also known for her brutality towards Christians, neighbouring kingdoms, and political rivals.